A quick guide to reviewing papers quick

 Here’s an alternative approach that I’ve found to be more time-efficient, maintain high quality, and make reviewing more enjoyable .
 This approach should work, I think, for most HCI and HCI-adjacent papers.
 It may work more broadly, but I cannot guarantee that.

 First, read through the abstract and the introduction of a paper carefully.
 The abstract and the introduction, if written well, should clearly articulate what work was done, why it was done, and how it was done .
 Given this information, take a moment to generate a list of questions that you would need answered to feel comfortable accepting the paper.
-I like to focus on the following criteria in generating these questions :
+I like to focus on the following criteria in generating these questions , but please note that the criteria I’m highlighting here are a reflection of my epistemological background and may not be appropriate for all types of work:

 - Generalizability: Does the knowledge generated by this paper generalize beyond the scope of this work?
 Or is it a case study?
 You might ask questions about the representativeness of a study sample or dataset here, for example.
 Note that not all work needs to focus on generalizability; some valid contributions are exploratory.
 Use your judgment about this based on the type of contribution the paper claims to be making.